open-risk/energyLedger/README.md

 * the Account it is affecting and
 * the Values to be added or subtracted from accounts

-The values are multidimensional (they form an array or vector).
-They capture consistently all the measured dimensions (monetary, different forms of energy etc.).
+The transaction leg values are _multidimensional_ (they form an array or vector).
+They capture consistently all the measured dimensions of the transaction (the monetary aspect, different forms of energy being tracked etc.).

 The mechanism of adding columns to the transaction leg table means that a large number of different concurrently measured qualities of an account can be accommodated.

 The accounting logic is implemented through the following construct: The Transaction Leg entries associated with a Transaction entry must be successfully completed (or otherwise none can be completed).
-This is the primary means to implement **double entry balance constraints and thermodynamical law constraints**.
+This is the primary means to implement both the **double entry balance constraints and thermodynamical law constraints**.

 ## Database Triggers